kay-adamof/headlessui-error-sample/README.md

 ## Find the error

-After that, your default browser will be opened with these errors;
+After that, your default browser will open with these errors;

 ```txt
 TS1479: The current file is a CommonJS module whose imports will produce